mattermost/docs/source/configure/authentication-configuration-settings.rst

   :systemconsole: Authentication > OAuth 2.0
   :configjson: DirectoryId
   :environment: N/A
-  :description: This value is the ID of the application's AAD directory.
+  :description: This setting holds the Directory (tenant) ID set for Mattermost through the Azure Portal.

 *Available in legacy Enterprise Edition E20*